awslabs/aws-icons-for-plantuml/scripts/README.md

 1. Cleanup: all files and directories from `dist` folder are deleted.
 1. AWSCommon.puml and supporting PUML files are copied to `dist`.
 1. All files ending in `_light-bg.png` are processed in the `source/official` directory:
-    * Matching files will have a `Target` name and `Color` setting applied.
+   - Matching files will have a `Target` name and `Color` setting applied.
-    * Non-matching files be set to Uncategorized with default `Target` and `Color` settings.
+   - Non-matching files be set to Uncategorized with default `Target` and `Color` settings.
 1. For each file, the source PNG will be resized, preserving transparency if set.
 1. A PlantUML sprite is generated.
 1. In addition to single AWS services PUML files, a combined PUML file, named `all.puml`, is created for each category.
 1. A markdown table with all AWS services, image/icon, and the PUML name is generated.

+## Build Notes

+### Release 7.0-2020.09.11

+This is a makeover release where all items have moved.
+Of note:

+- Separate directories for Service icons and Service resource icons
+- Resource icons only have 48x48 pixel icons (Res_48), while Service icons have 16, 32, 48, and 64 sizes.
+To accommodate 64x64 icons, Apache Batik is used to generate the icons directly from the SVG format files.

 ## License Summary